Christmas Cookie Dilemma

 What about The Frosting?

 Katrina’s Kitchen has you covered there too.
 Here is a link to her Christmas Cookie Frosting.

 Yes, as she explains, some people faint when they read the ingredients but those cookies you see in bakeries and stacked in layers in boxes and trays?
 Yes, Crisco.
 Good old Crisco.
 You don’t really notice from the taste, it seems, but as far as getting a stackable cookie, hands down it is the best.

 These sugar cookies are rich and dense standing up well to the frosting.
 Even if you are used to eating a lot of cookies, these are so good, you can eat just one or two because they are so fulfilling.
 That is the only way I can describe how 1 or 2 cookies is enough.
 If you try them, you will know what I mean.

 I love pretty and colorfully decorated sugar cookies since my Mom always made them.
 She would bring them to us at Christmas in an old round tin container and I would just sit down each evening with some cold milk or hot cup of coffee and enjoy those cookies.
-Now I can do that with my daughter and grandson.
+Now I can do that with my children and grandson.
 Some traditions are meant for creating a time just to spend together.
 That’s the best kind.

 Oh, I know I will be wearing these cookies on my hips and thighs.
 But I have January to start my diet with all my other resolutions.
 Like I do every year.